 - The alluvial fans formed by the coarse alluvial debris have led to the formation of terai or semi-terai conditions with dense forest

-- Brahmaputra have numerous islands.
+- Brahmaputra plains have numerous islands.

 - Majuli (area 930 sq km) is the largest river island of the world and country’s first river island district.

-Significance of the Plain
+Significance of the Northern Plains of India

 - Fertile alluvial soils, flat surface, slow moving perennial rivers and favorable climate facilitate intense agricultural activity.

-- There are many religious places along the banks of the sacred rivers like the Ganga and the Yamuna
+- There are many religious places along the banks of the sacred rivers like the Ganga and the Yamuna.

 - Those are very dear to Hindus.